draios/onprem-install-docs/3.6.0-rc/README.md

     -   **airgapped\_registry\_username:** The username for the configured airgapped\_registry\_name.
 Ignore this parameter if the registry does not require authentication.

--   **[For Upgrades Only]** Generate and review the diff of changes the installer is about to introduce:
+4.   **[For Upgrades Only]** Generate and review the diff of changes the installer is about to introduce:
+        ```bash
         ./installer diff
+        ```
         This will generate the differences between the installed environment and the upgrade version.
 The changes will be displayed in your terminal.
         If you want to override a change, based on your environment's custom settings, then contact Sysdig Support for assistance.

-- Run the installer:
+5. Run the installer:
     ```bash
     ./installer deploy
     ```

-- See [*Output*](#output) (below) to finish.
+6. See [*Output*](#output) (below) to finish.

     > **Note**
     >